Food & drinks

 Jericho mineral water

 This Jericho water is sold everywhere.
-The price depends on each shop, it costs about 2-3 NIS (2012).
+The price depends on each shop, and it costs about 2-3 NIS (2012).

 knafeh